-Mr Chand has presented several lectures across the globe, has well over 100 peer-reviewed publications and book chapters and is involved at editorial level on surgical journals.
+Mr Chand has recently been recognised in the Top 100,000 scientists in the world based on the metrics of his research work.
+He is the youngest member of UCL faculty in the Division of Surgery to acquire this prestigious honour.
+He has presented several lectures across the globe, has well over 100 peer-reviewed publications and book chapters and is involved at editorial level on surgical journals.
 He is a Key Opinion Leader and recognised expert in laparoscopic rectal surgery, imaging of rectal cancer and surgical technology including Artificial Intelligence.
 He works closely with a number of innovative healthcare technology companies advising them on their research and product development to maximally benefit patients.

 Currently, Mr Chand heads a colorectal cancer research group at University College London specifically fluorescence guided surgery, advanced imaging modalities, augmented reality and artificial intelligence.
 Mr Chand is one of the only non-US based members of the ASCRS Technology Committee for assessing and developing cutting edge technologies for the use of surgical patient.
 He is also a member of the prestigious EAES Technology Committee which is responsible for assessing surgical technologies across Europe.
 He is a co-investigator at the prestigious EPSRC Wellcome Centre in pioneering surgical technology.
 This includes supervising a number of postgraduate students.
 The Masters programme of which he is Director is considered the most innovative and technologically advanced surgery programme of its type with a leading international faculty including Cleveland Clinic, Apollo Hospital Group, Hospital Clinic Barcelona, and Humanitas Milano.